 Students may apply with the two final prerequisites in progress; however, these classes must be completed with a C or better prior to the start of the program to maintain eligibility.
-Prospective students should meet with Amy Callan, Health Sciences Counselor, and then with Teri Brown, Health Sciences Assistant, to ensure all requirements are met.
+Prospective students should meet with the Health Sciences Counselor, and then with the Health Sciences Assistant, to ensure all requirements are met.
+Contact information for the counselor and assistant may be found on the College website.
 Applications should be submitted to the Health Sciences office.